Return to India Planning for USA-based NRIs

 Phase 01 · 1–3 years before

-• Review your estate tax position before giving up US residency
+• Review estate tax exposure before giving up US residency

 Phase 02 · Year of your move